PDFMaple PDFMaple

 Will the PDF look exactly like my PowerPoint?

 It should be very close.
 Always review the converted PDF—especially slides with charts, cropped images, or custom fonts.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 Can I convert old .ppt files too?